phpbb/documentation/development/extensions/tutorial.rst

 In the ``require`` section you can specify the technical requirements of your extension.
 Examples are the ``php`` version, or
 `third party libraries <https://packagist.org/>`_.
-Since our demo extension does not require any additional library, we only use the php version requirement, to make sure people have the right php version on their server, and composer installers for some internal handling. phpBB 3.1 requires php 5.3.3 or higher, so the version comparison is ``>= 5.3.3``.
+Since our demo extension does not require any additional library, we only use the PHP version requirement, to make sure people have the right PHP version on their server, and composer installers for some internal handling. phpBB 3.1 requires PHP 5.3.3 or higher, so the version comparison is ``>= 5.3.3``.

 require-dev